loteixeira/pandoc_resume/markdown/resume.md

 Open Source
 :   **as3-msgpack** is an implementation of MessagePack specification for ActionScript3.
-    I developed this library during 2012-2013 because at the time there was not good implementation of that specification for AS3.
+    I wrote this library during 2012-2013 because at the time there was no good implementation of that specification for AS3.
 	Nowadays as3-msgpack is still listed in MessagePack frontpage and is eventually used by Haxe developers.

 	* **as3-msgpack at GitHub:** https://github.com/loteixeira/as3-msgpack

 Skills & Technologies
 :   **Languages:** C#, ActionScript3, JavaScript, Java, C++, Python and Lua.\
-    **Game/Rendering Engines:** Unity3D, Three.js, Away3D and Irrlicht Engine.\
+    **Game/Rendering Engines:** Unity3D, Three.js, Away3D, Irrlicht Engine, SDL, Allegro and Flash API.\
 	**Shading Languages:** CG, GLSL and AGAL.\
-	**Libraries/Frameworks:** Frictionless, Steam API, Windows API, OpenGL, OpenAL, WebGL, Angular.js, React and Amazon AWS (EC2, Lambda, S3 and DynamoDB).
+	**Libraries/Frameworks:** Frictionless, Unity3D Editor API, Steam API, Windows API, OpenGL, OpenAL, Make, WebGL, Node.js, Angular.js, React and Amazon Web Services (EC2, Lambda, S3 and DynamoDB).

 Appendix
 --------